How to Integrate a Payment Gateway: A Brief Guide

 - The app passes the transaction data to the payment gateway.
-The gateway reads the data and verifies it with the issuing bank, e.g. that the transaction performed won’t exceed the buyer’s bank account balance or credit limit.
+The gateway reads the data and verifies it with the issuing bank, e.g., that the transaction performed won’t exceed the buyer’s bank account balance or credit limit.

-- After that, the encrypted card information is sent to the card’s network for data verification, e.g. Visa, Mastercard, or American Express.
+- After that, the encrypted card information is sent to the card’s network for data verification, e.g., Visa, Mastercard, or American Express.

 - When the transfer is complete, the issuing bank sends back the confirmation within the same chain of participants.

-The scheme below might seem complicated however the whole process takes just a few seconds.
+The scheme below might seem complicated; however, the whole process takes just a few seconds.

 The Types of Payment Gateways

 Let’s highlight their pros and cons as well as consider their integration difficulty so that you can easily choose the one for your company.